 A basic Nexus contract consists of three layers: data (Registers), programmable actions (Operations), and accounts (Signature Chains).
 Together, these layers verify the information of a system or Decentralized Application (DApp), following logic that closely relates to agreements and contracts between people.

 Conditional Contracts allow a user to set requirements in order for a contract to be fulfilled, such as contract time expiration, the decentralized exchange of an asset, or non-custodial escrow services.
-More experienced developers can work directly with the operation layers to create new contract templates, which can be submitted to be reviewed to become a Nexus API Standard.
+More experienced developers can work directly with the operation layers to create new contract templates, which can be submitted for review to become a Nexus API Standard.

-Assets and tokens hosted on Tritium fulfill the requirement of managing and storing ownership rights, and also provide another unique utility: decentralized exchange.
+Assets and tokens hosted on Tritium fulfill the requirement of managing and storing ownership rights, and also provide another unique utility: Decentralized Exchange (DEX).
 Through the use of conditional contracts, anyone is able to transact between different tokens and assets.
 There is no authority that designates the process of listing, and there are no other parties involved in the exchange other than the buyer and the seller.
-Nexus is currently developing the Logical/Interface layers for a DEX, which will provide an easy-to-use interface to exchange tokens registered on Nexus.
+Nexus is currently developing the Logical/Interface layers for a DEX, that will provide an easy-to-use interface to exchange tokens registered on Nexus.